dblunk88/pyth_api/README.md

+NOTE: the requirement freeze is populated with quite a bit of unneeded dependencies.
+Will have to clean this up, as it was a snapshot of our dev environment (we have experimented quite a bit with different kind of potential implementations)

 This is the API for pyth.app.
 The pip requirements are in requirements.txt.
 You will need to pass environment variables in terminal (or command-line, depending on your OS).
 In Linux this will look like this: